Oaks

 SP Curriculum

-Year 6 Summer Term
+Year 6 Autumn Term

 In this section, you will find a brief summary of what children will be learning in each subject in the SP Curriculum this term.
 In addition to this, you will find the key knowledge the children should know for each unit.
 It would be helpful if you could discuss your child's learning with them in each subject area.